Enter your keyword

 Getting a Visa

-Depending on the type of passport you use, you can enter Romania if you have a valid double or multiple entry Schengen visa.
-I'm a Filipino passport holder so I can only enter Romania if I have a valid double or multiple entry Schengen visa or a Romanian tourist visa.
+Depending on the type of passport you use, you can enter Romania if you have a valid Schengen visa.
+I'm a Filipino passport holder so I can only enter Romania if I have a valid Schengen visa.

 Here's how I got a Schengen visa: how to get a Schengen visa